LIVE MORE LIFE, BE MORE iIrish

 The Irish Unity Summit was held on March 1st this year in New York City, at the historic Cooper Union.
 I had the privilege to attend.

 The Cooper Union venue is indeed historic.
-In 1860, Abraham Lincoln gave his celebrated anti-slavery speech at Cooper Union before his election as President.
+In 1860, Abraham Lincoln gave his celebrated anti-slavery speech at Cooper Union before he was elected President.

 It is also the venue where, in 1902, James Connelly spoke in support of a free and United Ireland.
 Fourteen years later, he would be executed at Kilmainham Gaol for his participation in the Easter Rising.

-Ms. McDonald’s declaration was not one made-up of hope or wishful thinking.
-It is a declaration that recognizes the changes from the past and grounds itself in fact.
+Ms. McDonald’s declaration was not one made up of hope or wishful thinking.
+It is a declaration that recognizes the changes from the past and grounds itself.
 Three major events within the past thirty years support Ms. McDonald’s declaration.

-This is a clear tell on the political direction the north is taking.
+This is a clear tell of the political direction the North is taking.
 In the Republic, a poll conducted by Politico in early March of this year revealed that, among all political parties in the Republic, Sinn Féin has a 28% support level among Irish citizens, followed by Fine Gael at 20%, and Fianna Fáil at 18%, with all other parties and independents trailing.

 From this vantage point, one can see that unification is an attractive and sensible alternative to the present situation in the north.
 The third factor is the success of the Good Friday Agreement (GFA).
 Since its signing in 1998, the GFA ended the thirty years of the Troubles, established peace, and allowed for new investment in the north, albeit slow at this time.
 It also opened the border with the Republic.